The Art Of Making Life Easier And Loving It!

 Keep the shaker in a dark place like a cupboard shelf and keep sealed for freshness and strength of the flavor.

 Even just these six give the taste of a mild Indian curry, not too intense but good in winter soups.
-More ways to use a long list of spices are given in McCormick's Spices Of The World Cookbook, just click to find out.
+Mix and match your own to see what suits you best.

 Any single spice or a mix can be sprinkled in breakfast oatmeal, into most soups, in nutbread batter, with sugar on toast, in smoothies or green tea, or used as a dry rub on meats like pork loin, or over roast chicken.
 You get the picture.
 On whatever you like.